 Dermaplaning involves removing dead skin cells and tiny facial hairs - with a scalpel.
 It may sound scary, but it's not at all says Muddy's Amy Dudgeon.
 And her skin feels softer, smoother and brighter.

 I never thought I’d go under the knife (as such) until I found out about dermaplaning a new treatment that is making waves in the beauty industry.
 Dermaplaning promises to tackle a multitude of skin issues – acne, dullness, wrinkles, ageing and uneven skin tone, to name a few.
 And recently, I spent an hour under the steady hand of Kelly at Polished in Godalming to find out if the hype was true.

-After the dermaplaning was finished, Amy put on a soothing face mask which was cooling and moisturising.
+After the dermaplaning was finished, Kelly put on a soothing face mask which was cooling and moisturising.
 I had a little claustrophobic freak-out as the mask was covering my eyes.
-However, Amy was calm and reassuring and gave me a hand massage whilst I waited for the mask to do its magic.
-Amy showed me a before and after picture – my skin was so clear, and absolutely glowing, it had worked a treat on my acne scars and my face felt ridiculously soft.
+However, Kelly was calm and reassuring and gave me a hand massage whilst I waited for the mask to do its magic.
+Kelly showed me a before and after picture – my skin was so clear, and absolutely glowing, it had worked a treat on my acne scars and my face felt ridiculously soft.